totten/license-data/README.md

 This project includes the text of common open-source licenses as well as an index with titles and identifiers.
+It's intended to supplement developer tools (like "civix") -- when "civix" (et al) initializes a new project, it prompts the developer to choose a license and loads the appropriate license text (from license-data).

 ## index.csv